bennavita/Portfolio-Website/src/content/work/trading-algo.md

   - Solidity
 ---

-Over the years, I've had the opportunity to expand my skills in programming trading algorithms, covering both cryptocurrencies and traditional finance.
-My work has focused on creating algorithms that use technical analyses such as RSI, Bollinger Bands, MACD, and ATR.
-These tools have helped deepen my understanding of market dynamics while remaining attentive to risks and opportunities.
+##### Advanced Trading Strategy in Cryptocurrencies
+Over the past few years, I have developed a specialized trading strategy for cryptocurrencies, focusing primarily on automating technical analysis.
+This strategy is optimized to capitalize on market volatility, exploiting periods of moderate growth or decline.
+I use analysis tools like RSI and Bollinger Bands on various time scales to identify potential areas of price fluctuation, allowing for strategic positioning of buy and sell orders.
+My algorithm starts by collecting a month of historical data before starting to analyze the market in real time.

+In addition to these tools, I work with other indicators such as MACD and ATR, and I am constantly looking for ways to refine and improve my strategy.

+##### Binance API and Innovation Project
-Among my projects, I worked on an algorithm for the Binance platform, which can be managed via Telegram.
-This approach aims to simplify trading management while staying responsive to market fluctuations.
-Concurrently, I've explored the use of C/C++ languages for trading on decentralized platforms like Uniswap, seeking to balance speed and efficiency.
+As part of my projects, I developed an algorithm for the Binance platform that can be controlled via Telegram.
+This tool aims to simplify trading management while remaining adaptive to market fluctuations.
+At the same time, I experimented with C/C++ languages ​​for trading on decentralized platforms such as Uniswap, seeking to find the right balance between speed and efficiency.

+##### Security and Reliability of Algorithms
-I constantly strive to integrate control mechanisms into my algorithms, such as executing orders and canceling positions, to promote a more measured and sustainable trading approach.
-This attention to detail is crucial for navigating often unpredictable markets.
+A constant priority in my work is to integrate rigorous controls into my algorithms.
+This includes secure order management and proactive position cancellation to ensure a prudent and sustainable trading approach.
+This meticulous attention is essential to effectively navigating markets that are often volatile and unpredictable.

+##### Cloud Deployment and Adaptability
-I have also taken initiatives to deploy these algorithms on the cloud using Docker, seeking solutions that combine flexibility and reliability.
-This is part of my ongoing commitment to learning and adapting in a constantly evolving field.
+I took the initiative to deploy my algorithms on the cloud via Docker, looking for solutions that combine flexibility and robustness.
+This choice is part of my ongoing process of learning and adaptation in a constantly evolving sector.

-In summary, while I am passionate about developing trading algorithms and exploring new strategies, I remain aware of the importance of caution and continuous learning in this sector.
-Each project is an opportunity to learn and grow, while modestly contributing to the advancement of digital and traditional trading.